Volga Bulgaria: Coats of arms of Volga Bulgaria during Tsarist Russia

 Ivan III was also called the "Prince of Bulgaria".
 The mention of the Bulgarian land has been present in the royal title since 1490.
 This refers to Volga Bulgaria.Ivan by the grace of God is the sovereign of all Russia and the Grand Duke of Vladimir, and Moscow, and Novgorod, and Pskov, and Tver, and Yugra, and Prmsk, and Bolgar and othersIt is known that the Bulgarian coat of arms figure was used to designate the Bulgarian Kingdom and in the Great Seal of Tsar John IV.
 The seal was a "lion walking" (which is confirmed by the seals of the Volga Bulgarians found by archaeologists).
 On the coats of arms and seals of the Russian tsars, the lands of Volga Bulgaria were represented on a green field by a silver walking lamb with a red banner divided by a silver cross; the shaft is gold.
 The erroneous perception of the beast on the Bulgarian coat of Arms in the Royal Titular as a lamb is explained by the poor quality of the reproduction of the image.

 In the "Historical Dictionary of Russian Sovereigns ..." by I. Nekhachin (ed. by A.Reshetnikov, 1793), the Bulgarian coat of arms is described as follows: "Bulgarian, in a blue field, a silver lamb wearing a red banner."
 Over time, the colour of the shield changed to green.
 In the Manifesto on the full coat of arms of the Empire (1800), the Bulgarian coat of arms is described as follows: "In a green field it has a white Lamb with a golden radiance near its head; in its right front paw it holds a Christian banner."
 The description of the coat of arms, approved in 1857: "The Bulgarian coat of arms: a silver lamb walking in a green field, with a scarlet banner, on which the cross is also silver; the shaft is gold."

 Demographics

-A large part of the region's population included Turkic groups such as Sabirs, Esegel, Barsil, Bilars, Baranjars and part of the obscure Burtas (by ibn Rustah).
-Modern Chuvashes claim to descend from Sabirs, Esegel and Volga Bulgars.
+A large part of the region's population included Turkic groups such as Sabirs, Esegel, Barsil, Bilars, Baranjars, and part of the obscure Burtas (by ibn Rustah).
+Modern Chuvash claim to descend from Sabirs, Esegels, and Volga Bulgars.

 Another part comprised Volga Finnic and Magyar (Asagel and Pascatir) tribes, from which Bisermäns probably descend.
 Ibn Fadlan refers to Volga Bulgaria as Saqaliba, a general Arabic term for Slavic people.
 Other researches tie the term to the ethnic name Scythian (or Saka in Persian).

-According to some historians, over 80% of the country's population was killed during the invasion.
-The remaining population mostly relocated to the northern areas (territories of modern Chuvashia and Tatarstan).
-Some autonomous duchies appeared in those areas.

 Over time, the cities of Volga Bulgaria were rebuilt and became trade and craft centres of the Golden Horde.
 Some Volga Bulgars, primarily masters and craftsmen, were forcibly moved to Sarai and other southern cities of the Golden Horde.
 Volga Bulgaria remained a centre of agriculture and handicraft.